 This is statutory guidance from the Department for Education ('the Department') issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014, the Non-Maintained Special Schools (England) Regulations 2015, and the Apprenticeships, Skills, Children and Learning Act 2009 (as amended).
 Schools and colleges in England must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
-For the purposes of this guidance children includes everyone under the age of 18 (KCSIE 2023).
-KCSIE also applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021
+For the purposes of this guidance children includes everyone under the age of 18.
+(KCSIE 2022).
+KCSIE now applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021

-It is essential that everybody working in a school or college understands their safeguarding responsibilities and that no single person or agency will hold the full picture for a child/family.
+It is essential that everybody working at All Saints C of E Primary school understands their safeguarding responsibilities.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.